 Now that spring is here, he has suddenly become violently afraid of bees.
 I'm not sure where the fear comes from; he's never been stung and his father and I have never shown any fear toward them.
-Thomas has always loved the outdoors, but the new fear of bees has him in a panic and no longer enjoying time outside.
+He has always loved the outdoors.
+But the new fear of bees has him in a panic and no longer enjoying time outside.

 Do you have any ideas of how we can help me make him comfortable and less fearful?
 I'm totally at a loss at how to deal with it.
 Thank you!

 So frustrating, when you want him to enjoy being outdoors in the spring, and he's afraid of bees!

 Maybe he saw a cartoon of someone being chased by a bee?
 But it's just as likely that while your son is focusing his fear on bees, the fears are more free-floating.
 Maybe they simply derive from the fears that all children have, and his have somehow gotten focused onto bees.

 Regardless of where his fear is coming from, right now it is doing what all fear does: making him panic, so he can't think or listen to reason.
 The way to help him with this is to help him to gradually "face" his fear and realize that he's actually safe.
 That's the only way fear goes away.
 If we don't face fears, they gradually expand to take over other areas of our lives.
 In fact, wherever this fear comes from, it is now curtailing his ability to feel comfortable outside and causing a sense of constant threat when he is outside.